overhangio/tutor/docs/local.rst

     tutor local quickstart

 But you may want to run commands one at a time: it's faster when you need to run only part of the local deployment process, and it helps you understand how your platform works.
-In the following we decompose the ``quickstart`` command.
+In the following, we decompose the ``quickstart`` command.

 Configuration
 ~~~~~~~~~~~~~